aulianza/aulianza.id/README.md

 ### 🗳 Projects

-The data projects on this blog are taken from the MySQL database connected through the Prisma Client.
-The database for this application is hosted on PlanetScale DB.
+The data projects on this blog are taken from the PostgreSQL database connected through the Prisma Client.
+The database for this application is hosted on Supabase DB.

 The data fetching method used to retrieve data projects is Incremental Static Regeneration (ISR) with 1 second revalidation and Server-Side Rendering (SSR) for the project details..
 <br /><br />